-2-4 FAN COIL UNITS.
+2-6 FAN COIL UNITS.

-The limitations of fan-coil units with regards to latent loads associated with simply providing adequate ventilation for occupancies such as living quarters make them unsuitable as the only means of cooling and dehumidification in most locations and for most occupancies unless the fan coil unit is equipped with a split coil to allow for the continuous conditioning of outdoor air.
+The limitations of fan-coil units with regards to latent loads associated with simply providing adequate ventilation for occupancies such as living quarters make them unsuitable as the only means of cooling and dehumidification in most locations and for

-2-5 INDEPENDENT VENTILATION SYSTEMS.
+2-7 INDEPENDENT VENTILATION SYSTEMS.